 Go to the Main tab.

 Change the Cache Max Size as per your needs.

 Right click the cache in Cache Explorer and select Apply Configuration option.

-- This will create local cache of size 1024MB on test1 node.
+This command creates a local cache of size 1024MB on test1 node.
 Here, instead of 1024, any size can be mentioned.

-You can specify the cache max. size through config.ncconf as follows.
+You can specify the Cache Size through config.ncconf by specifying the

 Out of Memory Problem